MicrosoftDocs/defender-docs/articles/defender-for-cloud/connect-endor-labs.md

 ---
 title: Connect Endor Labs to Defender for Cloud
-description: Learn how to connect Endor Labs with Microsoft Defender for Cloud to enhance vulnerability analysis and gain comprehensive visibility of critical vulnerabilities.
+description: Learn how to connect Endor Labs with Microsoft Defender for Cloud to enhance vulnerability analysis and gain visibility of critical vulnerabilities.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to
-ms.date: 10/28/2024
+ms.date: 11/19/2024
 ai-usage: ai-assisted
 #customer intent: As a user, I want to learn how to connect my ServiceNow account with Microsoft Defender for Cloud so that I can enhance the existing vulnerability analysis security capabilities that are provided by Defender for Cloud for comprehensive code to runtime visibility of critical vulnerabilities.
 ---